 Born in Dublin in 1976, Brian’s passion in life has always been the violin.
 Initially, at age eight, he began studying classical violin but after three years transgressed to more traditional styles of music.
-Tutored and inspired by some great players and teachers around north County Dublin such as Brendan Lynch, Kathleen Smith,
+Tutored and inspired by some great players and teachers around north County Dublin such as Antóin Mac Gabhann, Kathleen Smith and Brendan Lynch.

-And often lucky enough to have done various workshops and tutorials with some of the greatest players such as Tommy Peoples and his daughter Siobhan, and the late great Francey Mooney.
+Lucky enough to have done various workshops and tutorials over the years with some of the greatest Traditional players such as Tommy Peoples and his daughter Siobhan, and the late great Francey Mooney.

-Brian after completing year one of a two year diploma in Traditional Irish music in Falcarragh Co.
-Donegal.
-1999/2000 decided that his skills as a carpenter fused with his intimate life long passion for playing the violin would be best put together by training to become a Luthier.
+After completing year one of a two year diploma in Traditional Irish Music in Falcarragh Co.
+Donegal in 1999 Brian decided that his skills as a carpenter fused with his intimate life long passion for playing the violin would be best put together by training to become a Luthier.

 Brian enrolled in the Antonio Stradivari violin making school in Cremona, Northern Italy.